-Today we're getting out the water and having fun with this color changing water play activity.
+Today we're getting out of the water and having fun with this color-changing water play activity.
 This is another simple sensory activity to set up and so much fun for toddlers and preschoolers!

 Color Changing Water Play

 Day 2 of our Simple Sensory Bin Challenge went really well and I loved seeing all of your photos in our Facebook Group and on Instagram (use the hashtag #sensorybinchallenge ).
 We're onto Day 3 already and I can't wait to get started!
 If you missed day 2 of the challenge you can catch up HERE.
 If you haven't signed up to the challenge yet you can still join in HERE.
 The challenge is designed so that you can start any time, and you'll receive the first email shortly after signing up.
 Today's activity is color changing water play and it's one of our favorites!